 Your dealer should install the updates free if your car is under warranty.
 Otherwise, you are looking at $120 to $200 to update the transmission software.

 Even though Volvo may state transmission is sealed for life, you can extend the life of your transmission by doing a transmission filter and fluid change.
 Doing transmission service will often improve the shifting quality.
 Make sure to use the recommended Volvo transmission fluid.

-Correcting the transmission fluid level, changing fluid and filter, updating the transmission software, and replacing the valve body will fix it.
+Correcting the transmission fluid level, changing the fluid and filter, updating the transmission software, and replacing the valve body will fix it.
 If none of these remedies fix your problem, you might need the transmission replaced.

 The most common fault codes found on Volvo transmissions.